 - working through conflict or challenges within the group,

 - changing and growing over time, including as members leave and enter a circle

-Beginning in Fall of 2018, we plan to initiate a series of workshops for our first cohort of interested future “healers” who we will identify and screen to help ensure that those participating have the time, stability, emotional readiness, and commitment to work with us over approximately 8 months (and beyond in some instances), and have connections to various vulnerable communities and populations.
+Beginning in 2020-2021, we plan to initiate a series of workshops for our first cohort of interested future “healers” who we will identify and screen to help ensure that those participating have the time, stability, emotional readiness, and commitment to work with us over approximately 8 months (and beyond in some instances), and have connections to various vulnerable communities and populations.
 We will then build new healing circles comprised of the workshop recipients.
 Repair staff experienced in healing circle participation and leadership will initially participate directly in new circles as facilitators, and then as supportive observers and mentors, and then will “phase out” to allow healing circle participants to develop their own experience without Repair mentors, though our staff will remain available to support and consult as needed.
 After several months, we’ll reconvene our initial workshop participants to review and learn from each person’s experience, and to support our “healers” in launching new circles from the ground up, and potentially in mentoring others.

 Want to Become a Healer?